 2012-13: Named a team captain heading into his fourth season with the Battalion, Goodrow led the Battalion in goals (38) and points (52) in what would be the club’s final season in Brampton.
 Skating in 62 of 68 regular season games, Goodrow was -2 with 59 penalty minutes.
 Brampton finished second to Eastern Conference champion Barrie in the Central Division but lost to Sudbury in a five-game first round series.
 Goodrow scored 2 goals with 3 assists and was +2 with 6 penalty minutes in five playoff games against the Wolves.
 Goodrow joined Rangers’ AHL affiliate Connecticut on an amateur tryout contact in April 2013 but did not appear in any games with the Whale.

 2013-14: Gooodrow was invited to Detroit’s camp but was not signed to a contract; returning to the re-located Battalion in North Bay, to skate in the OHL as a 20-year-old.
 Once again a team captain, Goodrow was the team’s leading scorer with 33 goals and 34 assists and was +18 with 64 penalty minutes in 63 regular season games.
-North Bay finished first in the Central Division.
+North Bay finished first in the Central Division and reached the OHL finals.
+Goodrow scored 14 goals with 10 assists and was +4 with 23 penalty minutes in 22 playoff games.
 San Jose signed Goodrow to a three-year entry-level contract on March 6th, 2014.